 Upper bounds.
 Some of our testers refer to label-invariant properties, and in this case it suffices to determine which samples are equal and which are different.
 Furthermore, viewing close samples as equal does not really create a problem, because we are working under Definition 1.1.
 Hence, testing equality between strings suffices, and it can be performed by probing few random locations in the strings.
-However, the analysis does not reduce to the foregoing comments, because we cannot afford to consider all strings in the support of the tested distribution.
-Instead, the analysis refers to the empirical distribution defined by the sequence of samples (or a part of that sequence).
+However, the analysis does not reduce to the foregoing comments, because we cannot afford to consider all strings in the (a priori unknown) support of the tested distribution.
+Instead, the analysis refers to the empirical distribution defined by the sequence of samples.

 Lower bounds.
 Several of our lower bounds are obtained by transporting lower bounds from the standard distribution testing model.
-Typically, we transform distributions over an alphabet Σ to distributions over $\{0,1\}^n$ by using an error correcting code $C: \Sigma \to \{0,1\}^n$ that has constant relative distance (i.e., $\Delta_H(C(\sigma), C(\tau)) = \Omega(1)$ for every $\sigma \neq \tau \in \Sigma$).
-For example, when proving a lower bound on testing the support size we transform a random variable Z that ranges over Σ to the random variable Z' = C(Z).
+Typically, we transform distributions over an alphabet $\Sigma$ to distributions over $\{0,1\}^n$ by using an error correcting code $C : \Sigma \to \{0,1\}^n$ that has constant relative distance (i.e., $\Delta_H(C(\sigma), C(\tau)) = \Omega(1)$ for every $\sigma \neq \tau \in \Sigma$ ).
+For example, when proving a lower bound on testing the support size we transform a random variable Z that ranges over $\Sigma$ to the random variable Z' = C(Z).
 Note that in such a case it does not suffice to observe that if Z is TV-far from having a support of size at most m, then C(Z) is far (under Definition 1.1) from being supported on (at most) m codewords.
 We have to argue that C(Z) is far from being supported on any (subset of at most) m strings.

 Conventions.
-As evident from the last paragraph, it is often convenient to treat distributions as random variables; that is, rather than referring to the distribution $P: \Omega \to [0,1]$ we refer to the random variable X such that $\Pr[X=x] = P(x)$.
-We stress that ε always denotes the proximity parameter (for the testing task).
+As evident from the last paragraph, it is often convenient to treat distributions as random variables; that is, rather than referring to the distribution $P : \Omega \to [0, 1]$ we refer to the random variable X such that $\Pr[X = x] = P(x)$ .
+We stress that $\epsilon$ always denotes the proximity parameter (for the testing task).
+Typically, the upper bounds specify the dependence on $\epsilon$ , whereas the lower bound refer to some fixed $\epsilon = \Omega(1)$ .

 Organization.
 We start, in Section 2, with results that refer to a few natural properties of distributions that were studied previously in the context of the standard distribution testing model.
-We then turn to the general result captured by Theorem 1.7, and present its proof in Section 3.
-In Section 4 we study several types of distributions that arise naturally in the context of the DoHO model; that is, we consider distributions that capture random variations of some ideal objects.
-Lastly, in Section 5, we extend out treatment to testing tuples of distributions, and present a tester for the set of pairs of identical distributions.
+We then turn to the general result captured by Theorem 1.8, and present its proof in Section 3.
+In Section 4 we study several types of distributions that arise naturally in the context of the DOHO model; that is, we consider distributions that capture random variations of some ideal objects.
+Lastly, in Section 5, we extend our treatment to testing tuples of distributions, and present a tester for the set of pairs of identical distributions.